 Where to sleep

 There are several hostels near the Hauptbahnhof, which is a convenient location for getting to the Wiesn – as the locals call Oktoberfest.
-Hotels are notoriously expensive during the festival – a cheaper alternative to hotels is renting a room through a service like Wimdu, AirBnb or HouseTrip.
+Hotels are notoriously expensive during the festival – a cheaper alternative to hotels is renting a room through a service like Wimdu, AirBnb, or HouseTrip.
 Wherever you choose to stay, book as far in advance as possible.
-Accommodations fill up very quickly, and often what’s left is expensive or inconveniently located.
+Accommodation fills up very quickly, and often what’s left is expensive or inconveniently located.

 Top 5 tips to get the most out of Oktoberfest